wasong/buddyFinder-app/README.md

-# BuddyFinder-api
+# BuddyFinder-app
-Backend service for our BuddyFinder-app
+Front end and Backend services for our App Buddy Finder

 ## To start: